 According to Epic's statement, Nanzer will be working on Fortnite's competitive scene that has its highs and lows.
 For example, it is obvious Epic Games want in on the eSports gig since they are throwing cash around like there is no tomorrow.
 Fortnite World Cup is underway already and it has a $100 million prize pool.

 On the flip side, Fortnite's tournaments are often plagued with cheaters.
-In fact, over 1,200 accounts were banned after cheaters were exposed and around 200 of them had to give up prize money.
-At the beginning of May 2019, it was revealed one player managed to cheat his way into the World Cup but was banned immediately afterwards.
+In fact, over 1,200 accounts after cheaters were exposed and around 200 of them had to give up prize money.
+At the beginning of May 2019, it was revealed one player managed to cheat his way into the World Cup but was immediately afterwards.

 While the initial statement from Epic didn't reveal much of what exactly Nanzer will working on regarding Fortnite's competitive scene, acquisition of a high profile name hints Epic don't intend to release the gas pedal on the road to eSports glory.